AdvancedRx Project Plan · Updated 2026-06-11

 • Flow fault connectors org-wide: 18% conformance per flow.md §3.12.
 Flows fired by Azure-written Cases may fail silently.

-• Logic Apps Scope_Catch_Failure: only triggers on HTTP error status codes.
-A 200-with-errors response body is silently treated as success — every validation failure would be lost.
-(This is why the Phase 3 endpoint must use real HTTP status codes.)
+• Consumer classifies on HTTP status only: the Phase 3 .NET 8 Azure Function (and the current staging path's Logic Apps Scope_Catch_Failure) treats a 200-with-errors body as success — every validation failure would be lost.
+(This is why the Phase 3 endpoint must set real HTTP status codes — 400/422/409/429/500/503.)

 • No SF-side audit of Azure failures: the Error_Log__c convention does not extend to Azure-side failures.
 Debugging needs Azure run history + SQL + Service Bus DLQ.